CoolPrius/public/dmz-with-nsgs/readme.md

-It is not able to ping a resource in the prod subnet however.
+It is not able to ping the jumpbox01 in the prod subnet however.